-An on-premise LIMS means that the lab is responsible for the IT infrastructure setup, which includes the upfront capital expense for building and configuring servers.
+A self-hosted LIMS means that the lab is responsible for the IT infrastructure setup, which includes the upfront capital expense for building and configuring servers.
 It also means the lab will need a dedicated IT team with specific expertise to maintain upgrades, maintenance, and managing system issues.

 If you don’t have the resources for a dedicated internal IT team, PaaS and SaaS LIMS often include IT management in the platform subscription to reduce the financial burden.
 PaaS infrastructure management is scalable, so you can can reduce or increase server capacity based on the lab’s current needs.
 SaaS systems will scale on usage without the need for active management of the IT infrastructure.
 In addition, PaaS and SaaS LIMS solutions have built-in backup and recovery capabilities.

 The length of time that your laboratory wants to use the LIMS can determine how important known and predictable costs are.
 A self-hosted LIMS requires a perpetual license, locking you into one cost for the length of the agreement.
 Although this is an expensive initial cost, you may realize cost savings over the length of the agreement.

 In PaaS LIMS setups, the software licensing is achieved through either perpetual arrangement or subscription.
 Infrastructure licensing is generally subscription-based and you pay on an as-needed basis for any additional customizations.